U.S. trade body rules that blueberry imports do not harm industry

 The same law was used in 2018 by the Trump administration to impose tariffs and quotas on imports of washing machines and solar panels.

-Mexico is the biggest foreign supplier of blueberries to the United States.
+Mexico is one of the top three foreign suppliers of blueberries to the United States, along with Peru and Chile, according to the U.S. Department of Agriculture.

 Last year, Mexico exported some 53,000 tonnes of fresh, frozen and processed blueberries valued at more than $355 million, according to agriculture ministry data.